hopsoft/knockout_app/README.md

 <blockquote class="twitter-tweet"><p>JavaScript is like a spice.
 Best used in sprinkles and moderation.</p>&mdash; DHH (@dhh) <a href="https://twitter.com/dhh/statuses/374656854825005056">September 2, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-**A small script that provides some structure and guidance for using Knockout.**
+**A small script that provides structure and guidance for using Knockout.**

 * Much lighter than heavy client side frameworks.
 * Treats every page as a small app... look elsewhere for SPA (single page apps).